DataFire/OneDB/web/docs/markdown/Hello_World.md

 These functions will add and retrieve data from the user's OneDB instance.

 `showLatestStatus` uses `onedb.list` to get a list of the user's status messages.
-Since we only care about the latest status, we set `limit=1`, and sort by the creation date.
+Since we only care about the latest status, we set `limit = 1`, and sort by the creation date.

 ```js
 function showLatestStatus() {